 The idea of giving up dairy when going vegan may sound impossible for some.
-Fortunately, if you’re a dairy milk lover, there are plenty of plant-based milks out there that may turn your dairy love into plant love.
-Some of the most popular plant-based milks include almond, coconut and soy milk.
+Fortunately, if you’re a dairy milk lover, there are plenty of plant-based milks available that may turn your dairy love into plant love.
+Some of the most popular plant-based milk varieties include almond, coconut, hemp, oat, and soy milk.
 An emerging plant-based milk that has also caught the attention of many is pea milk.
-There's also hemp, hazelnut and walnut milks.
+There are also hazelnut and walnut plant-based milks.
 So which one is best for you?
+From a flavor and texture perspective, it's really a matter of personal preference.
+Organic soy milk and oat milk tend to be the creamiest and can make a seriously delicious latte.
+Almond milk and coconut milk are less creamy, but can be great in cold cereal or used as a milk substitute in baking.
 Let’s take a look at the nutritional values of each.

-Almond milk is low in calorie and carbohydrates (if unsweetened), but low in protein for those of you looking to match the protein in dairy milk.
-It can be good source of Vitamin D, calcium, and potassium as many almond milks are fortified.
-Almond milk is a great alternative to cow’s milk, but may not be suitable for those with nut allergies.
+Almond milk is low in calories and carbohydrates (if unsweetened), and also low in protein.
+It can be good source of vitamin D, calcium, and potassium as many almond milks (and other plant-based milks) are fortified with vitamins and minerals.
+Almond milk is a great alternative to cow’s milk, but, obviously, may not be suitable for those with nut allergies.

-Coconut milk is similar to almond milk, but contains saturated fat (as does dairy milk).
-Coconut milk is also often fortified, and would be a good option from someone with a nut or soy allergy.
+Coconut milk is similar to almond milk, but contains saturated fat, similar to dairy milk.
+Coconut milk is also often fortified, and could be a good option from someone with a nut or soy allergy.

 Pea milk is low in calories and carbohydrates, and high in protein and potassium.
 In fact, some pea milks contain the highest amount of potassium among non-dairy beverages.
 Pea milk is a great plant-based milk option with its protein content comparable to cow and soy milk.